Cascades towards noise-induced transitions on networks revealed using information flows: Limitations

 \section{Limitations}

 Integrated mutual information was computed based on exact information flows.
 This means that for binary systems it requires to compute a transfer matrix on the order of \(2^{|S|} \times 2^{|S|}\).
 This reduced the present analysis to smaller graphs.
 It would be possible to use Monte-Carlo methods to estimate the information flows.
 However, \(I(s_i^{\tau} : S^{\tau + t})\) remains expensive to compute.
 When using computational models, it requires to compute the conditional and marginal distributions which are on order \(\mathbb{O}(2^{|S|})\) and \(\mathbb{O}(2^{t|S|})\) respectively.
+In \cref{section:larger_n}, we give a proof of principle how the results presented here would generalize to larger systems.

 In addition, the decomposition of the metastable transition depends on the partition of the state space.
 Information flows are in essence statistical dependencies among random variables.
 Here, the effect of how the tipping point was reached was studied by partition the average system state in terms of number of bits flipped.
 This partitioning assumes that the majority of states prior to the tipping point are reached by having fraction \(c \in [0, 1]\) bits flipped.
 The contribution of each system state over time, however, reflects a distribution of different states; reaching the tipping point from the ground state 0, can be done at \(t-2\) prior to tipping by either remaining in 0.4 bits, or transitioning from 0.3 bits flipped to 0.4 and eventually to 0.5 in 2 time steps.
 The effect of these additional paths showed marginal effects on the integrated mutual information and asymptotic information.